Polarimeter to Unify the Corona and Heliosphere (PUNCH): PUNCH Mission Design

 The attitude determination and control system (ADCS) is an XACT unit made by Blue Canyon Technologies.
-The XACT uses twin star trackers for fine-pointing attidude determination in celestial coordinates (right ascension and declination).
-In nominal science operations, sun-pointing is achieved by directly commanding absolute celestial pointing minute to minute using the solar ephemeris.
+The XACT uses twin star trackers for fine-pointing attitude determination in celestial coordinates (right ascension and declination).
+In nominal science operations, sun-pointing is achieved by directly commanding absolute celestial pointing minute to minute, using the solar ephemeris.
 This strategy permits continuous observation even during the inevitable ``eclipse season'' in which each spacecraft passes through Earth's shadow once per orbit, near the unfavorable solstice.
-NFI data are affected by eclipse seasons, but WFI data are not.
 Each spacecraft does carry Sun sensors, which are used to ensure sun-pointing and spacecraft safety in off-nominal modes.
-XACT also uses a magnetometer and digital geomagnetic model to constrain solar roll angle when in coarse sun-pointing modes.
+XACT also uses a magnetometer and digital geomagnetic model to constrain solar roll angle when in coarse sun-pointing mode.
 The ADCS operates its control loop on a 5 Hz cadence, maintains 16 arcsecond (3$\sigma$) stability in fine pointing mode, uses quad reaction wheels, and manages its own angular momentum continuously via magnetic torque rods mounted in the spacecraft interior.
-It also includes a GPS receiver which is used to synchronize the on-board clocks across the constellation and (on the ground) to generate refined ephemerides and pass predictions for each spacecraft.
-The slew rate is sufficient to execute a 30$^\circ$ roll, and recover stability, in under 60 seconds.
+It also includes a GPS receiver which is used to synchronize the on-board clocks across the constellation and (on the ground) to generate refined ephemerides and pass predictions for each spacecraft. \new{The slew rate is sufficient to execute a 30$^\circ$ roll, and recover stability, in under 60 seconds.
+Stability requirement during exposures is $\pm 30''$ in pitch (about the spacecraft Y axis) and yaw (about the spacecraft Z axis), and $\pm 300''$ in roll (about the X axis, which is approximately aligned with the spacecraft-Sun line).
+On-orbit performance exceeds requirements for settling time after slews and after filter wheel rotations, and for stability between spacecraft and mechanism moves.
+Performance of WFI-1 during a typical 8-minute observing window is shown in Figure \ref{fig:adcs}.}

 The propulsion system is a HYDROS unit, supplied by Tethers Unlimited, Inc., which uses water as propellant.
 A small water tank feeds an electrolyzer unit, which separates water into hydrogen and oxygen gases; these accumulate in twin plenums which are vented into a combustion chamber to produce rocket thrust in discrete ``thrust events'' that impart up to 2~cm/s of $\Delta v$ over approximately 2~s.
 Each thrust event requires 1-2~ks of electrolysis time to prepare, and consumes approximately 0.5~mL of water.
 Electrolysis does not interfere with science data acquisition.
 The rocket nozzle is mounted on the -Z face of each spacecraft.
 Total $\Delta v$ capability is approximately 20~m/s on each spacecraft, against a calculated requirement of 4-6~m/s, driven by estimated orbital perturbation rates from the geoid over a two-year mission.